tjcages/lil-chat/README.md

 # lil-chat

-a super basic app that allows someone to post to a private wall
+an app to post on your own private wall

 used to fork for additional projects & implementations